 TriMetals Mining Inc. ("TMI" or the "Company") was incorporated pursuant to the Canada Business Corporations Act by articles of incorporation dated September 28, 2006 and was continued under the Business Corporations Act (British Columbia) ("BCBCA") on December 17, 2013.

-The Company's registered office is located at Suite 880, 580 Hornby Street, Vancouver, British Columbia, Canada and the Company's head office is located at Suite 117, 2755 S. Locust Street, Denver, Colorado, USA.
+The Company's registered and head office is located at Suite 880, 580 Hornby Street, Vancouver, British Columbia, Canada.
 The Company's principal activities include the acquisition, exploration and development of mineral properties.
 The principal countries where the Company has been undertaking exploration activities are the United States and Chile.
 Property interests in these countries are held through various wholly owned subsidiaries.